datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 You've seen how to connect microservices in a variety of ways, using a few different dataflows.
 Here are some things to try next:

+1. Read the :ref:`reactor_tutorial`, which covers the difference types of events that can be used in a microservice.
-1. Check out some of the more advanced examples in the examples directory such as ``fanout`` and ``bridge``.
+2. Check out some of the more advanced examples in the examples directory such as ``fanout`` and ``bridge``.
-2. Send feedback about your use cases to support@datawire.io.
 3. Try using Datawire in some of your microservices.
+4. Send feedback about your use cases to support@datawire.io.